pstaender/silverstripe-restful-api/README.md

 ## Use in your project

-You can also (check out this more detailed example)[https://github.com/pstaender/silverstripe-restful-api/blob/master/code/examples/Country.php].
+You can also (check out this more detailed example)["https"://github.com/pstaender/silverstripe-restful-api/blob/master/code/examples/Country.php].

 ### Data model(s)

-You may apply some extra definitions on your models to prepare them for API use:
+You may apply some extra definitions on your models to prepare them for API "use":

 ```php